Ugo5738/kgents/auth_service/MIGRATIONS.md

 - **verify_migrations.py**: Verifies that the database schema matches SQLAlchemy models
 - **create_migration.sh**: Helper script to create initial migrations
 - **auth_test_migrations.py**: Script for setting up test database migrations

+## Migration Best Practices

+1. **Breaking Changes**: Avoid breaking changes to existing tables when possible
+2. **Data Migration**: For complex data migrations, write separate scripts
+3. **Testing**: Always test migrations in a development environment before production
+4. **Rollbacks**: Include downgrade paths in migrations for rollback support
+5. **Idempotency**: Ensure migrations are idempotent when possible

+## Production Deployment

+For production deployments:

+1. Back up the database before migration
+2. Run migrations during scheduled maintenance if they might cause downtime
+3. Consider running migrations in a transaction when possible
+4. Monitor the migration process for any issues